fdezcaminero/JSProyectoUno/README.md

 Interactive Library.
 The code easily searches through an array of books.
 It can also add new books and remove old ones.

+## Warning!

+This is just a programming exercise coded for educational purposes.
+At the moment, the library is not connected to any database.
+Which means that any changes you make to it will be lost once you close the application.

 ## Live Demo!

 [Live Demo!](https://fdezcaminero.github.io/JSProyectoUno/)